Your Ticket to a Future in the Performing Arts

-The faculty is comprised of legendary musicians, mentoring students to develop the confidence and knowledge to experiment, take risks, and find their own authentic style of self-expression.
+The faculty are comprised of legendary musicians, mentoring students to develop the confidence and knowledge to experiment, take risks, and find their own authentic style of self-expression.
 New York also provides the benefit of the best live music venues in the world.
-On most nights, at least one jazz student is per- forming somewhere in the city.
-Jazz offers the Bachelor of Fine Arts degree in Jazz and Contemporary Music, with concentrations in Composition; Instrumentals; Liberal Studies; and Voice.
-Students can earn a joint B.A./B.F.A. degree with Eugene Lang College of Liberal Arts.
+On most nights at least one Jazz student is performing somewhere in the city.
+Jazz offers the Bachelor of Fine Arts degree in Jazz and Contemporary Music, with concentrations in Composition, Instrumentals, Liberal Studies, and Voice.
+Students can earn a joint BA/BFA degree with Eugene Lang College of Liberal Arts.

 School of Drama

-The four-year B.F.A. program in Dramatic Arts at the School of Drama prepares students to be 21st-century artists and creative thinkers.
-Through studio classes, performance opportunities, and course work in aesthetic inquiry, the history of theater, and collaborative research, students cultivate the intellectual, conceptual, and critical skills needed to launch careers in theater or any field that requires creativity, collaboration, critical think-ing, and effective communications.
-The program’s interdisciplinary, project-based curriculum enables students to explore acting, directing, playwriting, creative technologies, liberal arts, applied research, and collaborative processes, guided by a faculty of working professionals from New York City’s theater community.
+The four-year BFA program in Dramatic Arts at the School of Drama prepares students to be 21st-century artists and creative thinkers.
+Through studio classes, performance opportunities, and course work in Aesthetic Inquiry, the History of Theater, and Collaborative Research, students cultivate the intellectual, conceptual, and critical skills needed to launch careers in theater or any field that requires creativity, collaboration, critical thinking, and effective communication.
+The program’s interdisciplinary project-based curriculum enables students to explore acting, directing, playwriting, creative technologies, liberal arts, applied research, and collaborative processes, guided by a faculty of working professionals from New York City’s theater community.

 While not all Lang students become professional dancers, they choose to come here because they want to have a voice in the future of dance.
 Graduates have become choreographers, company directors, teachers, dance historians, and critics.

 Lang’s major in Contemporary Music emphasizes the cultural and social significance of music in today’s world.
 Students examine the global diversity of contemporary music; music history, theory, and criticism; and the evolving technologies used in composing, performing, and listening.